 10. “If my body could talk, it would say…”

-Sometimes, addiction stems from a desire to escape, whether that be our from minds or even our physical bodies.
+Sometimes, addiction stems from a desire to escape, whether that be from our minds or even our physical bodies.
 During this prompt, breathe deeply and try to drop down into your body.
 Have a conversation with it, as funny as that sounds.
 What would your body say to you about your addiction, about your recovery, about the past and the future?
 Channel that conversation through your writing.

 11. Make a list of your short term vs. long term goals